Chica da Silva: Biography

 Francisca and João soon started a relationship.
 Despite not being officially married, they lived together for several years and had 13 children: Francisca de Paula (1755); João Fernandes (1756); Rita (1757); Joaquim (1759); Antonio Caetano (1761); Ana (1762); Helena (1763); Luiza (1764); Antônia (1765); Maria (1766); Quitéria Rita (1767); Mariana (1769); José Agostinho Fernandes (1770).
 Soon after, Chica became an independent owner of a house in Tejuco on Opera Street.
 The house was adorned with many luxuries including an extensive garden, her own personal chapel, and furniture like bathtubs, armoires, mirrors and canopy beds, that were rare to households at the time.
 Chica was also the owner of many slaves who both helped her in the house and worked in the mines in the region.
 Chica also presented herself in a very ostentatious manner in order to help differentiate herself from the other mixed people in society.
 People often showed their status through their material items, which for Chica included her clothing, home, slaves, and change in name.
 By the end of her life she also included Dona at the beginning of her name for a more prestigious title.

 In 1770, João Fernandes had to return to Portugal and took along with him the four sons he had with Chica as well as Chica's two other sons Placid Pires Sardinha and Simão Pires Sardinha, who were granted noble titles by the Portuguese court.
 Their daughters remained with Chica in Brazil and were sent to the then-renowned Convent of Macaúbas.
 Even after the departure of João to Portugal, Chica retained her prestige.
 She was a member of the São Francisco do Carmo Brotherhood (exclusive to whites), Mercês Brotherhood (exclusive to mulattos) and the Rosário Brotherhood (exclusive to Africans).

 Chica da Silva died in 1796.
 She was buried at the Church of São Francisco de Assis, a privilege that only wealthy whites enjoyed.

 Gender in Colonial Brazil

 In eighteenth century Brazil, colonizers and slaves were both overwhelmingly male.
 Portuguese men had traveled to Brazil alone to seek wealth, as Portuguese women were often banned from migrating.
 In part due to love affairs and children born between Portuguese men and African and/or mulatta slave women, freed former slaves were predominately female.
-Stereotypes about non-white women were abundant during the colonial period and while gender, race and color worked together to systemically disadvantage negro women, some individuals—such as Chica—used their perceived hyper-sensuality to invert gender and power relations.
+Stereotypes about non-white women were abundant during the colonial period and while gender, race and color worked together to systemically disadvantage black women, some individuals—such as Chica—used their perceived hyper-sensuality to invert gender and power relations.
 Once socially mobile, these women were seen as even more dominant than their masters.